 There are so many ways to communicate, but when it comes to connecting with friends and family for the holidays, mail remains the simplest and most special method.
-Whether they arrive in a mailbox or an inbox, holiday cards can create a sense of warmth and tradition needed now more than ever.
-From Christmas trees to Santa cards to simple cards with a wreath, find holiday card ideas that are sure to make your season’s greetings stand out and earn their proper place on the mantle.
+Whether they arrive in a mailbox or an inbox, holiday cards can spread warmth and good cheer, no matter how near or far you are from your loved ones.
+From Christmas trees to Santa Claus cards to simple cards with a wreath, find holiday card ideas that are sure to make your season’s greetings stand out.

 The holidays always seem to sneak up on us, but you can make this year’s card one to remember with a little planning.
 Not only are these Christmas card design ideas from Paperless Post fun and festive, but they’re also customizable, so you can use them to show off your personal style and to celebrate moments from the past year, big and small.

 What do you write inside a holiday card

 Are you wondering what to write in a Christmas card?
 First, look for a card with a message that resonates with you, whether it’s geared specifically toward Christmas or New Year’s or more general for the entire season.
 “Happy Holidays,” “Very Best Wishes,” and “Season’s Greetings” put it simply and succinctly, but you can also look back with a “Year in Review” or incorporate a hopeful wish for the future, like “Peace on Earth.”
 From there, customize your card with details about your family’s experiences, accomplishments, goals, and photos.
 Looking for more inspiration?
 Head to our guide to holiday greetings.

 Should you send printed or digital holiday cards?